nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 It's a little bit easier to get above a five with the d 20 than the d eight.
 Well, you can One would think But I was gonna say That's right.
 Okay.
 That's my problem.
 I have no faith.

 Let's see.
-Sameer, you're up.
+Simear, you're up.
 I'll work on that.
 Oh my gosh.
 Alright.

 And we're going to how far away are you?
 Sorry.
 I had this checked in my head once.
 Oh, yeah.
 The range is 60 feet.